 What The National Archives can offer archive owners

-As part of our archival leadership and in discharging the functions of the Historical Manuscript Commission we offer impartial, confidential and free advice on the long-term care of private records, particularly:
+As part of our archival leadership and in carrying out the functions of the Historical Manuscript Commission, we offer impartial, confidential and free advice on the long-term care of private records, particularly:

 - the historical interest of collections of papers